espressif/vscode-esp-idf-extension/docs/tutorial/app_tracing.md

 # Application tracing

+This feature allows to transfer arbitrary data between host and ESP32 via JTAG interface with small overhead on program execution.

+Developers can use this library to send application specific state of execution to the host and receive commands or other type of info in the opposite direction at runtime.

 Let's open a ESP-IDF project.
-For this tutorial we will use the `system/app_trace_to_host` example.
+For this tutorial we will use the [system/app_trace_to_host](https://github.com/espressif/esp-idf/tree/master/examples/system/app_trace_to_host) example.

 1. Click menu View -> Command Palette... and search for the **ESP-IDF: Show Examples Projects** command and choose `Use current ESP-IDF (/path/to/esp-idf)`.
 If the user doesn't see the option, please review the setup in [Install tutorial](./install.md).